-Expenses that Fellows are responsible for include: personal shopping, purchase of souvenirs, travel outside of the program sites (tourist sites, etc.), and personal bills/loan payments.
+Any travel done during free time or over the vacation period is the Fellow’s responsibility.
+Other expenses that Fellows are responsible for: personal shopping, purchase of souvenirs, travel outside of the program sites (tourist sites, etc.), personal bills/loan payments.

 Where do Fellows stay during the June Planning Meeting?

-Fellows stay at dorms on the SIT campus in Brattleboro, Vermont.
+Fellows stay at dorms at the SIT campus in Brattleboro, Vermont.

 Where do Fellows stay during the programs?

-Can I have family/friends visit me while on program?
+Can I have family/friends visit me whilst on program?

 Due to the rigorous nature of both the role and programs, past IHP students and staff have found it difficult to host family and friends while the program is in session.